 Lead scoring is the process of ranking a lead’s sales readiness based on the lead’s progress through their buying journey.
 It’s important to note that sales readiness can sometimes mean different things to different departments in your organization.
 So first things first, understand that getting Sales and Marketing on the same page is absolutely crucial to the success of any lead scoring program.
 Both teams need to be involved with the process from the very beginning.

-Lead scoring programs can be designed to score leads in a variety of different ways.
+Lead scoring approaches can be designed to score leads in a variety of different ways.
 Leads can be grouped into rankings of A,B,C,D or hot, warm, or cold.
 While deciding how you want to group the leads is important, what’s more important is deciding which demographic and behavioral attributes will classify each lead.

 Explicit Data is information that a lead provides directly (through a form) such as: